charitha079/Devops_Course_preparation/08_Docker/3_Module/3_Module.md

 		Storage Driver		Manages container and image files Volume Driver		Stores data safely outside containers

-### 2)Docker storage
+### 2)Docker Storage
-		Docker storage defines how container data is stored, shared, and persisted beyond the container lifecycle.
-		Since containers are ephemeral, Docker provides multiple storage mechanisms to manage application and stateful data.
+		Docker storage defines how container data is stored, shared, and persisted beyond the container's lifecycle.
+Since containers are ephemeral by nature, Docker provides mechanisms to manage application data and stateful data efficiently.

+	1. Layered Filesystem
+		Docker uses a layered filesystem
+		Image layers	: Immutable and read-only and shared across the container for effective disk space Container layer	: Thin writable layer created on top of image layers.
+Stores runtime changes like.
+						- Logs
+						- Temporary files
+						- Runtime configurations

-		Containers use a layered filesystem where image layers are immutable and shared, and each container gets a thin writable layer using copy-on-write.
-This writable layer stores runtime changes like logs and temp files and is lost when the container is removed, which is why persistent data is handled using volumes in production.
+		Note : This writable layer is lost when the container is removed, which is why persistent data should be managed using     	 volumes or bind mounts in production.

-			Docker Uses Layered Filesystems
-			Image layers		Read-only
-			Container layer		Writable
+	2. Storage Drivers

-				Storage drivers manage image layers and writable layers.
+		Storage drivers manage the image layers and the container writable layer.

-### 3)Bind mounts vs volumes
+			Common storage drivers include:
+				- overlay2 (most common for Linux)
+				- aufs (older Linux systems)
+				- btrfs, zfs (advanced use cases)
+				- windowsfilter (for Windows containers)

+		They implement copy-on-write (CoW) to efficiently manage changes without duplicating the entire image.

+	3. Volumes and Persistent Storage
-		Containers are ephemeral, so Docker uses volumes for persistent storage
+		Since container layers are ephemeral, Docker provides volumes for persistent storage:

-###	4)Named volumes
-		Inspecting volumes
+		Volumes			: Managed by Docker, can be shared across containers.
+		Bind mounts		: Map host directories into containers, useful for development. tmpfs mounts	: Store data in RAM, data disappears when container stops.